documentcloud/documentcloud/app/views/help/help_center_drafts/files/troubleshooting.md

 Don't have access to Acrobat or Preview?
 There's a world of great PDF editors out there (and no shortage of not so great ones) but here are some we've tested:

-* **pdftk** [LINK] - If you're comfortable (or would like to get comfortable) working with command line tools, pdftk is a great resource.
+* [**pdftk**](https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/) - If you're comfortable (or would like to get comfortable) working with command line tools, pdftk is a great resource.
 You can burst one document into many, merge many into one, rotate pages, and more.

-* **qpdf** [LINK] - Another excellent command line tool, qpdf will, among other things, decrypt locked PDFs and optimize them for the web (using linearization).
+* [**qpdf**](http://qpdf.sourceforge.net) - Another excellent command line tool, qpdf will, among other things, decrypt locked PDFs and optimize them for the web (using linearization).

-* **PDFill** [LINK] - If you're on Windows and don't have Acrobat already (or just have Acrobat Reader), you might get some mileage out of PDFill's PDF Tools (via Lifehacker).
+* [**PDFill**](https://www.pdfill.com) - If you're on Windows and don't have Acrobat already (or just have Acrobat Reader), you might get some mileage out of PDFill's PDF Tools (via Lifehacker).
 You'll need to cough up $19.99 to get rid of the ads, but even in the free version you'll be able to rotate, merge, split and watermark documents.
 Their install process is a bit confusing: you have to install their full suite, which includes three different programs.
 To rotate a document, use PDF Tools, not PDF Editor.